topoftheblock/Fine-Tuning-LLM-For-Financial-Sentiment/README.md

 ### 3. Checkpoint Fusion & Overfitting Prevention

 During the 1,000-iteration training run, training loss drops steadily to **0.087**.
-However, because our synthetic dataset is only 500 rows, Weights & Biases (W&B) validation monitoring reveals that **peak generalization on unseen data occurs at Iteration 200** (Validation Loss: **1.243**).
+However, because our synthetic dataset is only 500 rows, Weights and Biases validation monitoring reveals that **peak generalization on unseen data occurs at Iteration 200** (Validation Loss: **1.243**).
 After Iteration 200, the validation loss slowly rises — a clear indicator that the model is overfitting and memorizing the training data instead of learning transferable financial concepts.

 **The Solution (`llm_finetuning/fuse_model.sh`):** Rather than using the overfitted Iteration 1,000 weights, the pipeline selects the adapters generated at the **Iteration 200 checkpoint**.
 The fusion script mathematically matrix-multiplies these specific LoRA adapters directly back into the base Qwen weights.
 This results in a single, standalone executable model (`./inference/fused-qwen-finance`) that is permanently specialized for financial JSON extraction and ready to be served by the FastAPI engine at sub-100ms latency.